klips-project/rabbitmq-worker/src/geotiff-validator/README.md

 ## Worker Configuration

-Provide a `config.yaml` with the follwing keys and adapt it to your needs.
-If no configuration file is provided, the default values will be applied.
+Initially, the worker reads the default configuration file in `./config/config.default.yml`.
+This can be adapted to your needs - see the following list:

 | key                 | type     | default                          |
 |---------------------|----------|----------------------------------|